-Bull Sharks in Playa del Carmen – Ferry Ride from Cozumel
+Bull Shark Dives in Playa del Carmen – Short Ferry from Cozumel

-The other shark that gets a lot of attention in this area is the bull shark.
+The other shark that gets a lot of attention in the Cozumel area is the bull shark.

 Bull sharks are large and stout, and frankly look a lot meaner.
 They resemble a smaller-sized version of their cousin, the great white shark.

 And according to National Geographic’s page here, bull sharks are a lot meaner.
 They’re among the most aggressive types and statistically more likely to attack humans.

 That said, if you’re in Cozumel during the right season you can dive with them on controlled, guided dives off the shore of Playa del Carmen.
 For the bulls, their season is typically the winter months of December – February, give or take.